jpnm561/HAR-UP/CameraOF_files/README.md

 ### Choosing direcotries

-When running the function **UnzipFolders()**, you need to state the path where the zipped files are stored and the path in which you want to store the unzipped files.
+When running the function **Decompressor()**, you need to state the path where the zipped files are stored and the path in which you want to store the unzipped files.

 #### Example